Good vs well is one of the most searched grammar questions in English—and surprisingly, even native speakers get it wrong every day.

 What is the difference between good and well?

-Good is an adjective that describes nouns.
+Good describes nouns.

 When should you use good vs well?